evkx/evkx.github.io/content/models/cupra/born/BORN_77_e-BOOST/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 77kWh, meaning you have a 5kWh buffer for protection.
 (6,1%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 548 to 492 km (341-306 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 14,1kWh/100km for the basic version and 15,7kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 120kW.
 A full charge from 0 - 100% would take 66 minutes, while a more common scenario of 10-80% would take 36 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 53% resulting in an actual charge speed including time loss on 89kW.
 Each charge session would take 24 minutes and 17 seconds.